s-mohammad-dabir/VAMerge/README.md

 Very simple and amateur launcher for ffmpeg to just merge video and audio

 ## Install
-Download VAMerge.bat in a folder on your desktop.
+* Download VAMerge.bat in a folder on your desktop.

-To run this script correctly, first you need to download ffmpeg binary file from https://ffmpeg.zeranoe.com/builds/
+* To run this script correctly, first you need to download ffmpeg binary file from https://ffmpeg.zeranoe.com/builds/.
+Then extract ffmpeg.exe to the same location that VAMerge.bat located.

 ## Usage
 To combine a video file with an audio file you should use following format: